sdcastillo/sdcastillo.github.io/_posts/2018-02-18-Practice-SQL-with-Google-Big-Querry.md

 ## 4. Use the Output

 There are many ways that the output from above could be exported.
 For simplicity in this example, I copy the results to Google Sheets and can then create a graph of the output.
+This is as easy as pressing `Save to Google Sheets` above the output.

 ![useful image]({{ site.url }}/assets/css/google_big_query/chart_output.png)